-We especially recommend curating featured content for all slices of your catalog accessible from the home page of your Socrata site.
+We especially recommend curating featured content for all slices of your catalog accessible from the home page of your Data & Insights site.
 For example, if your home page has eight navigation tiles (see the main blue tiles, below), we encourage you to configure featured content for each of those eight catalog slices.

 Not seeing the prompt to “Feature Content” on the catalog?

 Make sure all of the following are true: